jamashita/catacombe/README.md

 ### `redisSet.add(key: string, ...values: ReadonlyArray<string>): Promise<number>`

-Add the given `values` to the Set stored in specified `key`.
+Adds the given `values` to the Set stored in specified `key`.
+Returns the number of elements added to the set, not including already existing elements.

 ### `redisSet.dump(key: string)`

-Retrieve all values stored under the given `key` as a Set.
+Retrieves all values stored under the given `key` as a Set.

 ### `redisSet.has(key: string, value: string): Promise<boolean>`

-Return `true` if the given `value` exists in the Set stored at the key specified in `key`.
+Returns `true` if the given `value` exists in the Set stored at the key specified in `key`.

 ### `redisSet.length(key: string): Promise<number>`

-Retrieve the length of the Array stored at the given `key`.
+Retrieves the length of the Set stored at the given `key`.

 ### `redisSet.pop(key: string): Promise<Nullable<string>>`

-Return the last value of the Set stored in the given `key` and remove it from the it.
+Removes and returns a random element from the Set stored in the given `key`.
 May return `null` if it has no elements.

 ### `redisSet.random(key: string): Promise<Array<number> | Nullable<string>>`

-Retrieve a random element from the Set stored at the specified `key`.
+Retrieves a random element from the Set stored at the specified `key`.

 ### `redisSet.remove(key: string, ...values: ReadonlyArray<string>): Promise<number>`

-Remove the given `values` from the the Set stored in the given `key`.
-Return the current size of the Set.
+Removes the given `values` from the the Set stored in the given `key`.
+Returns the current size of the Set.

 ## RedisString